 This online hub explores progressive approaches to education which are forward-thinking and aim to equip students with appropriate skills for the 21st century.

-We present a variety of options so that parents, guardians, teachers, policy makers and other professionals can make informed choices.
-Our directory of progressive education providers includes UK schools and learning communities which are forward-thinking and aim to have the best interests of the child at heart.
+We present a variety of options so that parents/carers, teachers, students, policy makers and other professionals can make informed choices.
+Our directory includes a list of progressive schools and learning communities in the UK, and our Voices section showcases innovation from the state and private sectors.

-There are many reasons why progressive alternatives are becoming more popular, and why a growing movement of people are calling for a reform of our state education system.
+There are many reasons why progressive alternatives are becoming more popular, and why a growing movement of people are calling for our state education system to be reimagined.